-The Status tab in the High Availability submenu shows the configured HA mode of operation of a FortiVoice unit in an HA group.
+The Status tab in the High Availability submenu shows the configured HA mode of operation of a FortiVoice system in an HA group.
 You can also manually initiate synchronization and reset the HA mode of operation.
-A reset may be required if a FortiVoice unit's effective HA mode of operation differs from its configured HA mode of operation, such as after a failover when a configured primary unit is currently acting as a secondary unit.
+A reset may be required if a FortiVoice system's effective HA mode of operation differs from its configured HA mode of operation, such as after a failover when a configured primary system is currently acting as a secondary system.

-For FortiVoice units operating as secondary units, the Status tab also lets you view the status and schedule of the HA synchronization daemon.
+For FortiVoice systems operating as secondary systems, the Status tab also lets you view the status and schedule of the HA synchronization daemon.

 Before you can use the Status tab, you must first enable and configure HA.
-For details, see Enabling and configuring HA on page 63.
+For details, see Enabling and configuring HA on page 60.